Wow, is it week one already?

 9.)
 Positive Comments, Please.

-Mistakes are celebrated here at Speak Up Studio, as it shows that our students have “had a go” and participated with the class!
+Mistakes are celebrated here at Speak Up, as it shows that our students have “had a go” and tried their best.
 Make sure to always respond positively to any attempts at practise.
-They will watch your face to see how you react, so let your facial expression be happy, scared and surprised at appropriate moments through out the poem.
+Your child will watch your face to see how you react, so let your facial expression be happy, scared and surprised at appropriate moments through out the piece.

 We look forward to having so much fun learning and experiencing new things with all our students, creating fond memories and saying (and doing) silly things that encourage us to be confident in who we are, being able to communicate in a fun and effective way, explore and expand our creativity and enjoy our time together.
 Through out the term we will be working hard learning lines and dance moves, so please take a seat and enjoy the show!